teleplayer123/secmon/README.md

 # secmon

-This project aims to help in security analysis of windows and linux devices.
-Still in development.
+A CLI program to check hardware usage of your device.